-Typically, categorical programs (e.g., special education, gifted and talented education, vocational education, transportation and E.L.P.A.
+Typically, categorical programs (e.g., special education, gifted and talented education, career and technical education, transportation and E.L.P.A.
 (English Language Proficiency Act)), are funded by both state categorical revenues and General Fund subsidies.
 It is recommended that these categorical programs be reported in the General Fund rather than in a special revenue fund.